vanchann/library_application/README.md

 run.py -h (and run.py --help) will display usage instructions. run.py without any command line arguments will display the application's menu.

+Application configuration generation and validation, as well as library import to and export from CSV file functionality is available only through command line arguments.

 This module is being developed and tested on FreeBSD and Linux (Debian stable).

 It should work on Windows, since code has been written in a system adaptive way,